uditalias/injex/website/docs/runtimes-node.md

 ### Configurations

-You can config the Node container with the following configurations.
+You can config the Node runtime using the following configurations.

 #### `rootDirs`